YngviWarrior/WS-Cripto-Klines/README.md

   This Websocket project send every 2 seconds criptoparities candles by an URL pattern .
 With synchronization of tables candles{resolution} into a database for an previous graph load.

 URL Parttern: ws://your-ipv4-or-localhost:3000/candle/{PARITY}/{RESOLUTION}
+Highly recommend use Postman for test WS connection.

 Parity Example: BTCUSDT, ETHUSDT
 Resolution Example: 1m, 5m, 1h